 020 7580 3493

 020 8458 7965

 020 8349 9160

 Lubavitch of Edgware

 Maccabi GB continues to deliver a range of international sporting events.
-We send a team annually to the JCC Maccabi Games in America, biannually to the Maccabi Youth Games in Israel and also larger Delegations to the European Maccabi Games and the Pan-American Maccabi Games every four years.
+We send a team annually to the JCC Maccabi Games in America and also larger delegations to the European Maccabi Games and the Pan-American Maccabi Games every four years.
 In between, and also every four years, we send over 450 athletes to Israel for the Maccabiah Games.
 The Jewish Olympics now plays host to over 10,000 Jewish athletes from 80 countries.
 We work with our affiliated clubs, sports leagues and the community by providing quality youth projects such as the Streetwise Leadership Programme and Stand Up!
 Education Against Discrimination.